morgner/MObject/Building-Blocks/README.markdown

 MObject is expected to do multiple things at the same time.
 The file MObject.asm contains the complete code for MObject.
-All other files contain or will contain specialised parts of MObject code.
+All other files contain contain specialised parts of MObject code.

 These parts are for demonstration and research.